mssola/conventions/cpp.md

 - Use `nullptr` for pointers always.
 It is safer.
 - Use `auto` when writing the whole type adds clutter (e.g. iterators).
 Never use `auto` for anything but local variables.
+- Always use `override` when overriding a method in a subclass.
+It is safer.
 - Prefer C++11 foreach syntax to explicit iterators:

 ```cpp